04aditya24/authentication-express/README.md

+ Markup:
  # authentication-express #
 ###This is a sample application that demonstrates an user authantication
 flow for a web app using Node Js web application built with the Express framework.###\

+ Markup:
  *User can Login & Signup.
 *Fetching data from database.
 *Validation
               *Password Validation.
               *Fields mandatory.
 *Used bcrypt,salt for password.
+  Markup:
  ####For Backend :-MongoDb Atlas####
  ####For Frontend :-Heroku ####